WELCOME TO

 We will appoint a member of staff to the role of keyworker to liaise with and support every student identified at Wave 2 and Wave 3 whilst attending Priestlands.

-We have a highly motivated, enthusiastic team of colleagues including Pastoral Support Managers (PSMs), Emotional Literacy Support Assistants (ELSAs)and Achievement Support Assistants (ASAs).
+We have a highly motivated, enthusiastic team of colleagues including Pastoral Support Managers (PSMs), Emotional Literacy Support Assistants (ELSAs) and Achievement Support Assistants (ASAs).

 All our staff are involved in and committed to providing education and support for SEND students.
 If you are concerned about your child please contact one of the staff listed below:

-SENCO ELSA support ELSA support
+ELSA support

 Pastoral Team information, including Head of Year (HoY) and Pupil Support Manager (PSM) can be found on the relevant year group pages: